satoru-watanabe-aw/DNNtopology/README.md

 The notebooks are developed for the execution in Google Colaboratory.
 The first cells of the notebooks mount Gdrive, comment them out if unnecessary.

+requirements.txt has been removed for improving system security.
-The configuration file (requirements.txt) is provided, which was generated with "pip freeze" command.
+(The configuration file (requirements.txt) is provided, which was generated with "pip freeze" command.)

 ## Paramenter setting in notebooks